Two-time Oscar winner Glenda Jackson, who mixed acting with politics, dies at 87

-LONDON (AP) — Glenda Jackson, a two-time Academy Award-winning performer who had a second career in politics as a British lawmaker before an acclaimed late-life return to stage and screen, has died at 87.
+LONDON — Glenda Jackson, a two-time Academy Award-winning performer who had a second career in politics as a British lawmaker before an acclaimed late-life return to stage and screen, has died at 87.

 Jackson’s agent Lionel Larner said she died Thursday at her home in London after a short illness.
 He said she had recently completed filming “‘The Great Escaper,” in which co-starred with Michael Caine.